TMJ Treatment Hematite, MO

 What Causes Temporomandibular Joint Dysfunction (TMD)?

 TMD, or Temporomandibular Joint Dysfunction, along with other TMJ disorders, can be triggered by various factors that place stress on the jaw joint and muscles around it.
 Recognizing the causes behind TMD is key to effective treatment and reducing future discomfort.
-Although every case is different, common causes of TMD include:
+While each case is unique, some common causes of TMD include:

 • Arthritis: Just like other joints, the TMJ is susceptible to conditions like osteoarthritis or rheumatoid arthritis, which can wear down cartilage and impact joint function.

-• Chronic Grinding or Clenching: Grinding or clenching teeth, a condition known as bruxism, commonly occurs due to stress or during sleep and can strain the jaw joint, leading to TMD.
+• Chronic Grinding or Clenching: Known as bruxism, grinding or clenching the teeth—often due to stress or during sleep—can place significant stress on the jaw joint and lead to TMD.

 • Lifestyle Factors and Stress: Factors like daily stress, bad posture, or repetitive actions such as gum chewing may lead to muscle tension in the jaw, raising the risk of TMD.